cert-manager/cert-manager/README.md

 Please take a look at our [issue tracker](https://github.com/jetstack/cert-manager/issues) if you are unsure where to start with getting involved!

-We also use the #kube-lego channel on kubernetes.slack.com for chat relating to the project.
+We also use the #cert-manager channel on kubernetes.slack.com for chat relating to the project.

 Developer documentation is available in the [official documentation](http://cert-manager.readthedocs.io/en/latest/devel/index.html).